 Redbridge’s debt advisory team frequently observes discrepancies between the ratings assigned by different banks to the same company of up to three notches.
 These different ratings can have significant consequences, particularly in the context of major loan syndications.
 From this perspective, aligning lenders’ perceptions of the risk a company involves with the actual risk is vital to effectively manage the company’s banking relationships.

-We’ve curated a selection of the top articles from Redbridge’s experts in finance, treasury, and payments.
+We’ve curated a selection of the top articles of finance and treasury insights 2024 from Redbridge’s experts in finance, treasury, and payments.
 These pieces offer in-depth analysis, case studies, and insights into emerging market trends that will continue to be relevant in 2025.

 #9.
 Pricing in the US Private Placement market is very attractive at present for euro funding